-D. Preserve Existing Subsidized Housing

-1. Projects, whether or not restricted to persons of a particular age group, which preserve existing subsidized housing, if the use of HTCs is necessary to (1) prevent conversion to market rate use; or (2) to remedy physical deterioration of the project, which would result in loss of existing federal subsidies; OR
+Pr eserve Ex cisting Subsidized Housing D. Preserve Existing Subsidized Housing Projects, whether or not restricted to persons of a particular age group, which preserve existing subsidized housing, if the use of HTCs is necessary to (1) prevent conversion to market rate use; or (2) to remedy physical deterioration of the project, which would result in loss of existing federal subsidies; OR Rι ıral Devel opment Ε. Rural Dev elopment Projects financed by Rural Development, which meet statewide distribution goals.

-Rural Development